-2.1 P = NP
+2 P = NP

-A natural question arises at this point: Is there an algorithm that given a propositional logic formula returns "yes" if it is satisfiable and "no" otherwise?
+A natural question that arises at this point: Is there a algorithm that given a propositional logic formula returns "yes" if it is satisfiable and "no" otherwise?

-Here is an algorithm: construct the truth table.
+Here is a algorithm: construct the truth table.
 If we have the truth table, we can easily decide satisfiability, validity, unsatisfiability, and falsifiability.

 The problem is that the algorithm is inefficient.
-The number of rows in the truth table is 2^n , where n is the number of atoms in our formula.
+The number of rows in the truth table is $2^n$ , where n is the number of atoms in our formula.

 Can we do better?
-For example, recall that we had an inefficient recursive algorithm for sum-n (the function that given a natural number n, returns $\sum{i=0}^{n} i$).
+For example, recall that we had an inefficient recursive algorithm for sum-n (the function that given a natural number n, returns $\sum{i=0}^{n} i$ ).
 The function required n additions, which is exponential in the number of bits needed to represent n (log n bits are needed).
 However, with a little math, we found an algorithm that was efficient because it only needed 3 arithmetic operations.

 Is there an efficient algorithm for determining Boolean satisfiability?
 By efficient, we mean an algorithm that in the worst case runs in polynomial time.
-Gödel asked this question in a letter he wrote to von Neumann in 1956.

 No one knows the answer, although this is one of the most studied questions in computer science.
 In fact, most of the people who have thought about this problem believe that no polynomial time algorithm for Boolean satisfiability exists.

-2.2 The Power of Xor
+3 The Power of Xor